CLI Reference

 --skip-llmLeave LLM setup incomplete

 Choose only one Anthropic credential source.
 Anthropic credential flags are only valid with the Anthropic backend; Vertex flags are only valid with the Vertex backend.
-The claude-code backend uses local Claude Code authentication instead of Anthropic API key or Vertex flags.
-For Claude Code, --llm-model accepts sonnet, opus, haiku, or a full Claude model ID.
+The claude-code and codex backends use local authentication instead of Anthropic API key or Vertex flags.
+After you choose a backend, ktx setup writes that backend's per-role model preset to ktx.yaml.
+To change a model, edit the matching llm.models.<role> value in ktx.yaml.

 Embeddings